absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

   YError: Not enough non-option arguments: got 1, need at least 2
 ```

-In order to implement parameters properly, required parameters should always be on the top of the array, and the optional ones, at the bottom, the same way we would do in a function or in a method.
+To implement parameters properly, required parameters should always be on the top of the array, and the optional ones, at the bottom, the same way we would do in a function or a method.